pupilfirst/wd201-scripts/jest/README.md

 > TODO: Add test according to example from previous level.

+### Conclusion

+So, in this lesson, we have learned how to use Jest and write test cases.
+See you in the next lesson.

 ## Text

 [Jest](https://jestjs.io/) is a testing framework that supports testing of React, Node.js, Angular projects.
 We can add jest to our project by running the following command.